sierraneu/cy5130/index.md

 ### Late Policy

 For projects, we will use flexible slip days.
-Each student is given three (3) slip days for the semester.
+Each student is given three (2) slip days for the semester.
 You may use the slip days on any project (1, 2, 3, 4, 5, or 6) during the semester in increments of one day.
 For example, you can hand in one project three days late, or three projects one day late. **The only exception is with the last final project, Project 7, because its submission cannot be extended from December 10th**.

 In order to use a slip day you need to communicate it 24h in advance through piazza (#slipdayrequest).

-After you have used up your three (3) slip days, any day late is 20% off your grade for that project.
+After you have used up your two (2) slip days, any day late is 20% off your grade for that project.

 ### Cheating Policy